List of Volunteer Opportunities

 Tuesdays, 2:00 – 4:30 p.m.

 This activity is for ages 10 – 13 only.
 You will help set up tables, craft supplies, games, and more.
 During the program you will help kids with crafts, run/supervise games, and assist staff with anything they need.
-Volunteers will oversee activities, not participate in the activities.
+If there are leftover crafts or snacks at the end of the program, staff may allow you to take them home.
+Tuesday, June 17, please arrive at 1:30 p.m. for training.

 Wacky Wednesday